maelys-mcardle/snowflake/docs/file-format.md

 # Snowflake File Format

-Snowflake programs are stored in plaintext ASCII as `.sn` files.

-The different fields are separated by spaces or tabs.

-The different instructions are separated by a newline.

-Mnemonics are not used in `.sn` files.

-Any whitespace in a literal field is treated as part of that literal, except for the whitespace at the start or end.
-It is trimmed.
+The contents of a Snowflake file looks like this:

 ```
 10 00 HELLO WORLD!    ;; Store "HELLO WORLD!" to Bank 00
 03 00 00              ;; Output the contents of Bank 00 to the LCD
 ```

+## File Extension

+Snowflake programs have the `.sn` file extension by convention.

+## Character Set

+Snowflake files are plaintext.

+Snowflake programs are stored in ASCII.
+UTF-8 is not supported with this interpreter.

+## Instructions

+Each line is one instruction.

+The line is split into fields by whitespace:
+* The first field is the instruction code.
+No mnemonics.
+* The second field is a parameter.
+This can be required, optional, or none.
+* The third field is a parameter.
+This can be required, optional, or none.

+All whitespace at the beginning or end of a field is trimmed.

+Any whitespace in a literal field is treated as part of that literal, except for the whitespace at the start or end, which is also trimmed.

+## Comments

-Anything that follows the last `;;` is treated as a comment and ignored.
+Anything that follows `;;` is treated as a comment and ignored.
 These comments may not be displayed in an interpreter.
 Empty lines are ignored.